Argonnite/metagraph/README.md

 # metagraph

-Dust for your Metaverse life.
+Dust for building your Metaverse life.